awsdocs/amazon-codeguru-reviewer-user-guide/doc_source/create-code-reviews.md

    For GitHub hosted runners, you can configure the credentials in GitHub Secrets\.

    The IAM user or IAM role should have the `AmazonCodeGuruReviewerFullAccess` policy enabled and Amazon S3 Permissions `(s3:PutObject, s3:ListBucket, s3:GetObject)`\.
-For more details on AWS credentials, see [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)\.
+For more details on AWS credentials, see [Configuration and credential file settings](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html) in the *AWS Command Line Interface User Guide*\.

 1. Add the CodeGuru Reviewer Action\.
 The following code snippet provides an example showing how you can enable your workflow, as supported by CodeGuru Reviewer\.